home-assistant/hadashboard/README.md

 # Please note: This version of HADashboard is now deprecated.
-It will no longer be developed and there will be noi further bugfixes.
+It will no longer be developed and there will be no further bugfixes.
 HADashboard has been completely re-written and is now part of AppDaemon.
 For further details see the [HADashboard page](https://home-assistant.io/docs/ecosystem/hadashboard/) on the Home Assistant Website.

+For Reference, here is the old content.
+It should still work, but the new version is much more performant, has additional finctionas and is being actively maintained.
+You haev been warned!

 # Description